-4.39 Execution profiling
+4.40 Execution profiling

-This section describes the hierarchical execution profiler introduced in SWI-Prolog 5.1.10.
+This section describes the hierarchical execution profiler.
 This profiler is based on ideas from gprof described in [Graham et al., 1982].
 The profiler consists of two parts: the information-gathering component built into the kernel, and a presentation component which is defined in the statistics library.
-The latter can be hooked, which is used by the XPCE module swi/pce\profile to provide an interactive graphical representation of results.
+The latter can be hooked, which is used by the XPCE module swi/pce\profile to provide an interactive graphical frontend for the results.

-4.39.1 Profiling predicates
+4.40.1 Profiling predicates